An operator-theory construction on geometric lattices: Introduction

 For each atom $a$, left multiplication defines a creation operator

 and taking the self-adjoint part produces a finite-dimensional creation--annihilation system.
 Summing over atoms yields the lattice Hamiltonian

 which serves as the motivating object of the paper.

-The operator $H$ appears to capture as surprisingly rich section of the combinatorial data of the geometric lattice.
+The operator $H$ appears to capture a surprisingly rich section of the combinatorial data of the geometric lattice.
 At the surface level, one can already see that it respects rank because of submodularity.
-Consequently, upon decomposing $\R[L]$ by rank and compressing to the span of the rank-radial vectors, one obtains a tridiagonal (Jacobi) matrix whose coefficients admit an explicit combinatorial formula, providing a canonical and computable bridge from geometric lattices to Jacobi matrices and their associated orthogonal polynomials.
+Consequently, the Hamiltonian changes rank by at most one, which forces its radial compression to be a tridiagonal (Jacobi) matrix whose coefficients admit an explicit combinatorial formula, providing a canonical and computable bridge from geometric lattices to Jacobi matrices and their associated orthogonal polynomials.

 The use of raising and lowering operators in graded posets has precedents, notably in Stanley's theory of differential posets \cite{Stanley-poset}.
 The present construction differs in that it is driven by the geometry of independence and produces a self-adjoint Hamiltonian whose radial part is governed by orthogonal polynomial recurrences.
-The formal resemblance with creation–annihilation operators also suggests connections with free probability and interacting Fock spaces; see \cite{NicaSpeicher}.
+The formal resemblance with creation–annihilation operators also suggests connections with free probability and interacting Fock spaces.
+We refer the reader to \cite{NicaSpeicher} for general background on free probability and combinatorics and to \cite{Anshelevich} for connections to Jacobi matrices and orthogonal polynomials specifically.